|Jesus heals the blind beggar|

 noses, but cannot smell.

-In the orchestral score, three of the four Mendelssohn fragments are enclosed in quotation marks and are performed on clarinet.
-Two of these quotations are in A flat major and begin on the major third of that key, C, the phonetic equivalent of sea.
+In the orchestral score, three of the four Mendelssohn fragments are enclosed by quotation marks and are performed by a solo clarinet.
+Two of these quotations are in A-flat major and begin on the major third of that key (C) the phonetic equivalent of sea.

-Could this be just a coincidence?
-The answer is most emphatically not.
-Elgar is portraying the sea, deliberately beginning the symbolic quotation on C to reinforce this imagery.
-It is deeply symbolic the circular bell of the clarinet closely resembles the letter C. It is hardly coincidental Elgar would use an instrument whose name begins with the letter C to capture the ocean’s deathly stillness so ominously conveyed by Goethe's poetry that inspired Mendelssohn's concert overture.
+Could this all be just a coincidence?
+The answer is most emphatically no. Elgar is portraying the sea, deliberately beginning the symbolic quotation with the note C to subtly reinforce this imagery.
+It is deeply symbolic that the circular bell of the clarinet closely resembles the letter “C”.
+It is hardly coincidental Elgar would use an instrument whose name begins with the letter C to capture the ocean’s deathly stillness so ominously conveyed by Goethe's poetry that inspired Mendelssohn's concert overture.